 McManus served concurrently as President, CBS News and Sports for more than five years prior to being named Chairman.
 He was named President, CBS Sports, in November 1996 and President, CBS News, in October 2005 and is only the second person to hold both Division titles simultaneously; Roone Arledge held both at ABC from 1977-86.

 As president of CBS Sports, McManus led the CBS Corporation’s efforts in acquiring broadcast rights to the National Football League in January 1998, and in November 2004 with Leslie Moonves, re-negotiated the contract to retain the rights for CBS until 2011.
 In May 2009, McManus, again with Moonves, re-negotiated the NFL contract to retain the rights for CBS through the 2013-14 season and included CBS broadcasting Super Bowl XLVII in New Orleans in 2013.
 And in December 2011, McManus, with Moonves, re-negotiated a nine-year deal to retain the NFL broadcast rights through the 2022 season.
 In February 2014, McManus, with Moonves, negotiated the rights for the NFL’s new Thursday Night Football package for the 2014 season.
+And in January 2015, he, with Moonves, again successfully negotiated a deal to continue the partnership for 2015.
 In February 2013, McManus oversaw unprecedented Super Bowl coverage when the Network established CBS SUPER BOWL PARK at Jackson Square as New Orleans’ home to 15 different shows from nine CBS divisions across multiple platforms including broadcast, cable and premium television, radio and digital all week long leading up to exclusive game coverage of Super Bowl XLVII.
 On February 7, 2010, CBS Sports’ broadcast of Super Bowl XLIV between New Orleans and Indianapolis was watched by 106.5 million viewers making it the most-watched program in television history at the time.
 In addition, McManus serves as executive producer for the acclaimed show INSIDE THE NFL on Showtime.
 In its first year on SHOWTIME in 2008, INSIDE THE NFL won the Sports Emmy® Award for Outstanding Studio Show-Weekly, and did so again for 2012.
 McManus is an 11-time Emmy Award-winner.